 Appendix O: UNIVERSITY OF MARYLAND POLICY ON PROMOTING RESPONSIBLE ACTION IN MEDICAL EMERGENCIES (APPROVED BY THE PRESIDENT V-1.00(J)

-Applications are accepted each Spring and admitted students begin the program the following Fall.
-Students applying for the program must be entering their sophomore, junior, or senior year of undergraduate work.
+Applications to MIDCM are accepted in the Spring and accepted students begin the program the following Fall.
+Students applying for the program must be entering their sophomore, junior, or senior year of undergraduate study.
 Applicants must be full-time students in good standing, with a cumulative GPA of 2.5 or better.
+Up to 70 students are accepted into the program each year.

 All courses used to satisfy the requirements of the minor must be completed with a grade of "C-" or better.
 Students must have a minimum 2.0 cumulative grade point average across all courses used to satisfy the minor requirements.